ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 What follows is the creation of the most important document of this phase, the Game Design Document (GDD).
 It will serve as a blueprint for the entire project and as a plan for the production phase.

 This document may be created in a process of iteration, [prototyping](#prototyping) core gameplay mechanics and ideas before integrating them into the GDD.
-Afterwards, you should have a comprehensive document with all the design specifications neccessary to realize the game from start to finish - even though it will likely be updated multiple times during production.
+Afterwards, you should have a comprehensive document with all of the design specifications neccessary to realize the game from start to finish - even though it will likely be updated multiple times during production.

-First i will provide a - quite expansive - *example* [structure](#structure) for the document.
+What follows is a - quite expansive - *example* structure for the document.
 While smaller games will not require all of the sections listed, it is helpful to get an overview of what kinds of things *could* be relevant when designing your game.
-Below the structure you will find more information on specific [elements](#elements).
+Below the structure you will find detailed information on specific (those that aren't self-explanatory).

+But before that, here are some general notes and ideas on the creation of the Game Design Document:
+- As explained in [Setting Up A Backlog](#backlog), you should integrate the GDD into your backlog.
+Depending on the project management tool you are using, this can enable you to reference tasks, other documents, etc. and vice versa.
+- Even with a comprehensive structure like the one below, the individual elements should be kept short and to-the-point.
+You can use bullet points where it makes sense.
+- Include reference images and diagrams - especially for game systems, it can help to use diagrams visualizing processes.
+A nice and simple web-tool for this is [draw.io](https://app.diagrams.net/).

 <a name="structure"></a>
 ### 3.1 Structure